tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 The scene rendering can be limited to a specific node of the schematic by creating additional Output nodes, connected to the node where you want to limit the rendering.

-When more than one Output node is defined, you can set which is the *active* one (the one that will be considered for previewing or rendering the scene); the active output node is displayed in *blue*, while the others in *grey*.
+When more than one Output node is defined, you can set which is the *active* one (the one that will be considered for previewing or rendering the scene); the active output node is displayed in *blue*, while the others in a *dull cyan*.

 .. tip:: **To limit the output to a specific node:**